 3.1.10 A small number of invertebrate records were returned comprising small heath, chalk hill blue and green hairstreak butterflies and older beetle records.

 Amphibians including great crested newts

-3.1.11 There are a small number of records for and one older record for from the were returned from the search area.
+3.1.11 There are a small number of records for common toad Bufo bufo, and one older record for great crested newt Triturus cristatus (1988) from the Babraham campus and surrounding area.

 Reptiles